aNtiTrust-38/repscraper/README.md

 - **Duplicate prevention:** In-memory (MVP) and persistent (SQLite) deduplication supported
 - **Quality scoring:** Posts are scored for relevance and quality before notification
 - **Robust logging:** All errors and important events are logged to `logs/app.log` with rotation and retention (loguru)
+- **Secure secrets handling:** Secrets are never logged or exposed, verified by automated tests

 **Detailed Requirements: See instructions.md sections 'Platform Priority Matrix' and 'Link Conversion Priority'**